-Running the sample application will give you an option to select an image with a file control.
+Running the sample application will give you the option to select an image with a file control.
 You can see the preview of the selected image before you start uploading it to the server.
 A progress control is also added so that you can see the upload progress in real-time.

 The markup for the UI is pretty simple as,